6uhrmittag/KB/docs/VirtualReality(VR)/README.md

     - **Batteries** for the controllers
         - VARTA Recharge Accu Solar AA 800mAh - because they are noticeably lighter than normal batteries.
 Only 15g vs. 30g.
             - https://www.varta-ag.com/de/konsument/produktkategorien/akkus/solar-aa-800-mah
+    - **Powerbank**
+        - I use an old Anker Powerbank with 20100mAh mounted to my back or hip with a long USB cable down my back.
+It "loads slow" but keeps the Quest 3 working for well over 5 hours.
+I think an upgrade to a 20kmAH quick charging power bank could be wild :O
+    - **neck fan**
+        - [a cheap, light, neck fan with built-in battery](https://www.amazon.de/gp/product/B09P11TGWT).
+Initially just for the lulz, but there is a tiny chance that this thing saved my life during the summer, when I was playing Synth Riders for hours :D
+- Audio
+    - **Headphones**
+        - I wear Bose QC25 almost every hour of the day, so I stick with them for VR.
+I like the noise-canceling for immersion.
+    - **Microphone**
+        - I went with the [Antlion ModMic Wireless](https://antlionaudio.com/products/modmic-wireless).
+Just because everyone recommends it and I bought too many shitty microphones in the past to try out another one.

 ##### Nice to know